-All of (i) the consolidated balance sheet as of December 31, 2019 and (ii) each of the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in net equity and the consolidated statement of cash flows for the year ended December 31, 2019; which are all included in the 2020 Audited Consolidated Financial Statements as comparative unaudited financial information to the financial information as of and for the year ended December 31, 2019, have been restated, in accordance with IFRS 3, as a result of the completion of the purchase price allocation for the Iliad France Acquisition, the Iliad Italy Acquisition, the Swiss Infra Acquisition and the Cignal Acquisition (all as defined herein), and thus the financial information presented therein as of dates prior to December 31, 2020 and for periods prior to the year ended December 31, 2020, is comparable with the financial information presented in the 2020 Audited Financial Statements as of and for the year ended December 31, 2020.
+Except as otherwise indicated herein, (i) the consolidated balance sheet as of December 31, 2017, (ii) the consolidated balance sheet as of January 1, 2017, and (iii) each of the consolidated income statement, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended December 31, 2017, all of which are included in the 2018 Audited Consolidated Financial Statements as comparative financial information to the financial information as of and for the year ended December 31, 2018, have been restated to give effect to the early adoption of IFRS 16 and thus, the financial information presented therein as of dates prior to December 31, 2018 and for periods prior to the year ended December 31, 2018, is comparable with the financial information presented in the 2018 Audited Consolidated Financial Statements as of and for the year ended December 31, 2018.
+The financial information as of and for the year ended December 31, 2017 included in "Operating and Financial Review", "Selected Financial Information" and other sections in this Prospectus, is presented on such restated basis.